Winemaker Derek's Blog

-Enjoy Peter's blog posts as he chronicles the making of our fine Sierra Foothill wines and the development of our vineyards at the Seminary and Novitiate of the Oblates of St. Joseph in Loomis.
+Enjoy our winemaker, Derek Irwin's blog posts as we chronicle the making of our fine Sierra Foothill wines and the development of our vineyard at the Seminary and Novitiate of the Oblates of St. Joseph in Loomis.

 My oh my….how quickly my newborn “Baby Girls” (our vines) are growing!
 It was less than a month ago when we planted over 3000 dormant vines (like bare root roses - no sprouts, no buds - just a root stock with a grafted vine).
 Now these baby vines are reaching up toward the heavens and breaking through the tops of their 18” protective grow tubes - I call them “milk cartons”.